Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer

 Notably, it leads to the following iteration bound of rPDHG. \begin{theorem} Suppose Assumption \ref{assump:unique_optima} holds and $Ac = 0$.
 When running Algorithm \ref{alg: PDHG with restarts} (rPDHG) with $\tau = \frac{1}{2\kappa}$, $\sigma = \frac{1}{2\lambda_{\max}\lambda_{\min}}$ and $\beta := 1/e$ to solve the LP, the total number of \textsc{OnePDHG} iterations required to compute an $\eps$-optimal solution is at most

 \end{theorem}

 This new computational guarantee for rPDHG is an accessible iteration bound, as it has a closed-form expression that can be easily computed once the optimal solution has been identified.
-Examining the definition of $\simplephi$ in \eqref{def_geometric_measure}, $B^{-1} N$ is essentially the tabular of the tabular simplex method at the optimal basis $B$.
+Examining the definition of $\simplephi$ in \eqref{def_geometric_measure}, $B^{-1}A$ is the simplex tableau at the optimal basis $B$.
 Overall, $\simplephi$ is in closed form of the optimal solution/basis, making its computation almost as easy as solving the LP itself.
 Given the optimal basis, the matrix $B^{-1}N$ can also be easily computed via one matrix factorization followed by one matrix multiplication.
 Overall, computing $\simplephi$ is almost as easy as solving the LP itself.
 In addition, $\kappa$ can be computed by one singular value decomposition of $A$.
 Consequently, the bound \eqref{eq_thm:closed-form-complexity} in Theorem \ref{thm:closed-form-complexity} is accessible because the main calculation is solving the linear program, computing $B^{-1}N$ and the condition number of $A$.
 Except for the very small-scale LP instances, it is usually not substantially more expensive than solving the LP itself.

 Among $\kappa$ and $\simplephi$, $\kappa$ is a standard definition and easy to compute and analyze.
 It is solely determined by the matrix $A$ and is independent of the problem's geometry.
 Conversely, although $\simplephi$ is defined in terms of the matrix $A$ and the optimal solutions, it is equivalent to an intrinsic measure of the geometry detailed later in Section \ref{subsec:level_set_condition_numbers}.
 Indeed, for a fixed representation of the LP, $\simplephi$ is not affected by any parameters of Algorithm \ref{alg: PDHG with restarts}.
 In addition, replacing the constraint $Ax=b$ with any preconditioned constraint $DAx = Db$ does not change $\simplephi$ either.

 \begin{remark}[Step-size ratios and primal--dual reweighting] It should be noted that changing the primal--dual step-size ratio is equivalent to rescaling the right-hand side and objective vectors (\citet{applegate2023faster}).
 For $\omega_1,\omega_2>0$, consider the reweighted LP